Healthy eating tips that may help lower your cancer risk

 Regular soda is loaded with a variety of sweeteners, and many products get up to 60 percent of their sugars from fructose.
 This type of sugar is associated with obesity, type 2 diabetes, and tooth decay.
 According to the National Cancer Institute, obesity or overweight is linked to double the risk for gastric cancer, liver cancer, and kidney cancer.
 Additionally, people who are obese who survive cancer are at a higher risk of developing a second, unrelated cancer.
 Avoiding soda and other sugary drinks may help with weight management and improve overall health.

-Some zero-calorie sweeteners have also been linked to health risks such as weight gain, digestive problems, heart problems, and cancer.
+Some zero-calorie sweeteners have also been linked to health risks such as weight gain, digestive problems, and heart problems.
 Instead of substituting sugary drinks with diet beverages, drink water instead.
 Try crisp sparkling water and add lemon juice, crushed fruit, or mint for flavor.

 Article sources open article sources